 Short-term sleep deprivation during adaptation is unavoidable, especially when adapting to more extreme sleep schedules.
 While a proper adaptation methods can help with decreasing the total sleep deprivation during adaptation, this article focuses on managing sleep deprivation and is based on experiences from previous successful adaptations.
 As introduced in Adaptation, sleep deprivation typically peaks in stage 3 around week 3-4 in most schedules.
 Occasionally, sleep deprivation symptoms can immediately overwhelm you during the first week, which is common when entering the adaptation period with pre-existing sleep debt.
 It is best to start adaptation fully rested in order to minimize weeks of struggle.

-Sleep Deprivation & Symptoms
+Sleep Deprivation and Symptoms

 During the adaptation period one expects to experience sleep deprivation.
 Sleep deprivation is a fundamental type of stress on the body, that naturally leads to several different symptoms.
 More severe sleep reductions will result in more severe symptoms.